iree-org/iree/docs/developing_iree/ccache.md

 **Tip:** At the moment (late 2020), most of the code we're building is `third_party/llvm-project` so the fundamental limiting factor to how far we can cache away rebuilds is how often that dependency gets updated.
-Given how frequently it current is update, I'm finding that `20G` is enough to make the `ccache` size not be the limiting factor.
+Given how frequently it currently is updated, I'm finding that `20G` is enough to make the `ccache` size not be the limiting factor.

 ## Telling CMake to use `ccache`